 On May 19, 2009, the President signed the new Law on State Registration of Legal Entities and Individual Entrepreneurs.
 The Law envisions two channels of state registration for NCOs.
 Public associations are registered with the Ministry of Justice, in accordance with the Law on Public Associations.
 Other NCOs (public foundations, institutes, etc.) are registered with the local tax authorities.
 Registration with the local tax authorities is both simpler and subject to less discretion than registration with the Ministry of Justice.
 Indeed, requiring public associations (and political parties) to undergo the complex registration procedure with the Ministry distinguishes these legal entity forms from all other legal entities, including both for-profit businesses and all other types of NCOs.

 In 2014, the Parliament adopted new amendments to the Law on Meetings, Rallies, Demonstrations and Marches, which restrict foreign citizens from participating at meetings, rallies, demonstrations and marches.
 Article 4 of the Law, which gave to foreign citizens and stateless persons an equal right to participate in meetings, rallies and demonstrations, was omitted from the amended law.
 At the same time as these restrictions on assembly were introduced, new amendments to the Law on State Fees were also adopted by the Parliament.
-The fee for registration of branches and representative offices of foreign NCOs was increased from 5 indexes for calculation (290 TJS=30 USD) to 100 indicators for calculation (5800 TJS=598 USD), which significantly increased the cost of registration and burdened smaller NCOs.
+The fee for registration of branches and representative offices of foreign NCOs was increased from 5 indexes for calculation (290 TJS=30 USD) to 100 indicators for calculation (6400 TJS=570 USD), which significantly increased the cost of registration and burdened smaller NCOs.

-More recently, on July 4, 2020, the President of the Republic of Tajikistan signed into law amendments to the Code of the Republic of Tajikistan on Administrative Offenses (CoAO), which are of particular concern to CSOs.
+On July 4, 2020, the President of the Republic of Tajikistan signed into law amendments to the Code of the Republic of Tajikistan on Administrative Offenses (CoAO), which are of particular concern to CSOs.

 These restrictive initiatives underscore the fact that the legal environment for civil society in Tajikistan is not fully enabling and faces ongoing challenges and threats.